vathakkar/ai-voice-concierge/README.txt

 ---

 ## Call Flow
-1. **Incoming Call**: Twilio forwards the call to `/twilio/voice`.
+1. **Incoming Call**: Personal phone number is forwarded to the Twilio number, which then forwards the call to `/twilio/voice`.
+2. **Exception Check**: System checks if the caller's phone number is in the exception list (family/friends/favorites).
+3. **Direct Transfer**: If caller is in exception list, call is transferred directly without AI screening.
+4. **AI Screening**: If caller is not in exception list, proceeds with normal AI screening:
-2. **Greeting**: Twilio handles the initial greeting, then uses `<Gather input="speech">` to collect their reason for calling.
+   - **Greeting**: Twilio handles the initial greeting, then uses `<Gather input="speech">` to collect their reason for calling.
-3. **AI Processing**: The caller's speech is sent to `/twilio/ai-response`, which uses Azure OpenAI to generate a natural, conversational response.
+   - **AI Processing**: The caller's speech is sent to `/twilio/ai-response`, which uses Azure OpenAI to generate a natural, conversational response.
-4. **Screening & Action**: The AI classifies the call and takes action:
+   - **Screening & Action**: The AI classifies the call and takes action:
-   - **Transfer**: For urgent/legitimate calls, uses `{TRANSFER}` command to transfer to Vansh's real number
+     - **Transfer**: For urgent/legitimate calls, uses `{TRANSFER}` command to transfer to the real phone number
      - **End Call**: For non-urgent calls, ends call after AI response with suggestion to text if urgent
 5. **Logging**: Every interaction is logged in the Azure SQL Database with timing information.
 6. **Review**: Recent conversations can be viewed via the `/conversations` endpoint.

+## Twilio Configuration
+- **Phone Number Forwarding**: Personal phone number is configured to forward all incoming calls to the Twilio number
+- **Webhook Setup**: The Twilio webhook is configured in the Twilio portal to point to the Azure App Service endpoint
+- **Webhook URL**: `https://your-app.azurewebsites.net/twilio/voice` (configured in Twilio Console)

 ---

 ## AI Context (System Prompt)
 - The AI is instructed to:
-  - Respond naturally and conversationally as an AI concierge for Vansh.
+  - Respond naturally and conversationally as an AI concierge.
   - Screen for urgency, legitimacy, and call type (family, business, sales, etc.).
   - Use `{TRANSFER}` command for urgent/legitimate calls that need immediate attention.
   - For non-urgent calls, provide helpful responses and suggest texting if urgent.